rob-blackbourn/bareClient/bareclient/acgi/README.md

 ### Response Body

-Sent from the ACGI to the client.
+Sent from the ACGI to the client where there is more body available..

 - `type` (Unicode string) - `"http.response.body"`
 - `body` (bytes) - The body